pigeon256/casesource/README.md

  - refresh gradle project.
  - run the spring boot application(CaseSourceApplication.java) to produce messages to topic      "LENDING_UK_ACCOUNT_LOANS_PAYMENTMISS".

- Alternatively Go to the root of the application where `build.gradle` is available:
+ Alternatively, go to the root of the application where `build.gradle` is available:

 ```shell
 gradle bootRun